No. 8:18-cv-00883 (D. Md. Mar 27, 2018)

-Proceedings in the Fourth Circuit Court of Appeals
+Proceedings in the Court of Appeals for the Fourth Circuit

-The e-cigarette industry groups and the cigar trade associations filed appeals of the district court’s ruling, remedy order, and order denying intervention to the 4th Circuit Court of Appeals.
+The e-cigarette industry groups and the cigar trade associations filed appeals of the district court’s rulings.
 In early January, 2020, the FDA issued a new guidance document containing the same premarket review application deadlines set by Judge Grimm in the July 12 order.
 According to an accelerated briefing schedule set by the court, the FDA and the cigar industry groups filed their opening briefs on January 23, 2020.
-While the industry groups argue in their briefs that the rulings below was incorrectly issued, the FDA’s primary argument is that the industry groups’ appeals are now moot due to the newly issued guidance document.
-In other words, since the new deadlines would be in effect even if the remedy order were vacated, a favorable ruling on appeal won’t provide the industry groups with any relief.
+While the industry groups argued that the ruling was incorrect, the FDA’s primary argument was that the industry groups’ appeals were moot due to the newly issued guidance document.
+In other words, since the new deadlines would be in effect even if the remedy order were vacated, a favorable ruling on appeal wouldn’t provide the industry groups with any relief.
 The public health groups filed their response brief on February 20, 2020, and the FDA and industry groups filed their reply briefs one week later.
-The Public Health Law Center, American Thoracic Society, and other public health groups filed a motion to participate in the proceedings as amici, but the motion was denied by the court in light of the opposition filed by the cigar industry groups and the expedited briefing schedule.
-A copy of the brief is available here.
+The Public Health Law Center, American Thoracic Society, and other public health groups filed a motion to file an amicus brief, but the motion was denied by the court in light of the opposition filed by the cigar industry groups and the expedited briefing schedule.
+A copy of the PHLC brief is available here.

 Due to the evolving Covid-19 pandemic, oral argument was held in front of a three-judge panel via videoconference on March 18, 2020.
 A recording of the argument is available here.

-On May 4, 2020, the three-judge panel of the Fourth Circuit Court of Appeals upheld Judge Grimm’s ruling, siding with the FDA in finding that the FDA’s updated guidance mooted the appeal.
+On May 4, 2020, the three-judge panel of the U.S. Court of Appeals for the 4th Circuit upheld Judge Grimm’s ruling, siding with the FDA in finding that the FDA’s updated guidance mooted the appeal.
 The Court also dismissed the Cigar industry groups’ motion to intervene in the case.

 Both industry appellants filed petitions for rehearing or rehearing en banc (in front of the entire 4th Circuit).
 On June 30, 2020, the court denied both petitions for rehearing.